Strategies and initiatives

 Small business festival

-The Small business festival takes place annually each August, and comprises over 400 events, including workshops and seminars across metropolitan and regional Victoria provided through collaboration with industry groups, private organisations and agencies across three levels of government.
+The Small business festival takes place annually each August, and comprises more than 500 events including workshops and seminars across metropolitan and regional Victoria provided through collaboration with industry groups, private organisations and agencies across three levels of government.

 Trade and investment